in

 Salt Finish Concrete Pool Deck (Design Guide)

 This type of swimming pool deck is not only safer for everyone who uses the pool.
 It also gives the water feature a more natural look and feel, almost like walking on the beach.
-If you want to learn more about what a salt finish concrete pool deck is, this article is for you.
+If you want to learn more about what a salt–finish concrete pool deck is, this article is for you.

-What is a Salt Finish Pool Deck?
+What is a Salt Rock Finish Pool Patio?

-A salt finish pool deck is almost like a smooth-finished or brush-finished platform.
+A salt–finish pool deck is almost like a smooth-finished or brush-finished platform.
 The only difference is the addition of rock salts onto the wet concrete mixture’s surface.

 Salt concrete finishes are common in homes in the country’s southern and western regions, where the weather is generally warmer.

 Subjecting a salt finish pool deck to freezing temperatures can cause spalling.
 Salt lowers water’s freezing temperature, forming ice faster than ordinary water.
 This characteristic allows the salt to freeze water and melt ice rapidly while building pressure in crevices.
-It can lead to cracks in the concrete.
+It can lead to cracks in the cement.

 That is why many pool deck contractors do not recommend a salt finish for homes in cold climates.
-Rock salt finish pool deck Cantilever pool deck with rock salt finish.

 Pros and Cons of a Salt Finish Concrete Pool Deck